Frequently asked questions for the Registered Education Savings Plans (RESPs)

 2(m) Are there any restrictions on the type of investments an RESP trust can hold?

 Yes.
-Any property acquired under an RESP after October 27, 1998 will have to be a "qualified investment" as defined in the Act.
-All property that was acquired by an RESP trust on or before October 28, 1998, is considered to be a qualified investment.
+All investments held by a trust governed by an RESP must be "qualified investment" as defined in the Act.
 With the exception of certain annuity contracts, the types of property that qualify for an RESP are the same as those that qualify for a Registered Retirement Saving Plan.

 Some of the common types of qualified investments for an RESP are: